fcavani/e/README.md

 tools to retrive the errors from this stack and make decisions during the run-time.

-No use this package. :) I make the e package only for use in my others go packages, but when I decide to relise this packages I make e available for compatibility reasons.
+It's stable but no use this package. :) I make the e package only for use in my others go packages, but when I decide to relise this packages I make e available for compatibility reasons.